How to Scan Whiteboard Notes: Capture Every Detail

 Try It Now

 Upload a whiteboard photo to the free converter to see how CamNotes processes it.
-For daily whiteboard scanning with AI study tools, download the app.
+For daily whiteboard scanning with AI study tools, join the CamNotes waitlist.